Tooley Park scriber Range

 When used as a conventional scriber remove the pivot bolt and flip the body 180 degrees.

 This cross section view of the big boy body shows how the scriber/pencil can be held above or below the pivot point and how the brass dowel stops the knob thread from being damaged.

 A threaded dowel is used on the big boy so the forces applied clamping down on the metal scribe don’t damage the thread.

 Note this image shows the brass dowel in position clamping down on the metal scribe with the scribe below the pivot bolt.

 Cross section drawings showing the pencil/scriber below and above the pivot pin.
 When a metal scribe is used it is recommended that the below pivot position is used.
 This position presents the scribe at a low angle to the work piece for better control and the brass spacer pin protects the thread on the locking knob.

 Each scriber has the company url stamped on the side.

-Utilizing the front lip to fit boards on the same plane.
+Utilizing the front lip on a skinny boy to fit boards on the same plane.

 Scribing a shelf to a carcase side using a fat boy.

 Using a fat boy to scribe a kitchen unit to a very uneven floor.
 The wooden wedge is used to level the unit prior to scribing.